netdata/blog/blog/dynatrace-datadog-instana-grafana-netdata.md

 1. Very limited coverage for infrastructure technologies, physical hardware and operating system services.
 2. No alerts or problems detection out of the box.
 All alerts need to be configured manually.
 3. Very limited support for monitoring operating system services (systemd-units).
 4. Missing LXC containers and VMs (monitoring VMs from the host).
+Especially for VMs, it may be a business decision, since monitoring from the host may provide "enough" monitoring for some users, preventing them from registering all the VMs to the service.
 5. Only few integrations get automated dashboards and in many cases many of the integrations that have dashboards, do not visualize all their information.
 For most metrics, dashboards need to be built manually.
 6. No multi-node dashboards.
 Users are expected to build these dashboards manually.
 7. This is an expensive service.